Yasmani Grandal Player Props: White Sox vs. Rays

 Yasmani Grandal At The Plate

-- He has gone deep in one of 18 games, and in 1.5% of his plate appearances.
+- In 21 games played this year, he has gone deep in two of them.

-- In five games this year, Grandal has picked up an RBI, with more than one RBI once.
+- Grandal has driven in a run in six games this year (28.6%), including one multiple-RBI game.

-- In four of 18 games this season, he has scored, including multiple runs once.
+- In five of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.